pnp/sp-dev-samples/Samples/WebHooks.List.AzureAD/Deployment guide.md

   </connectionStrings>
 ```

 ## Deploy the application

-### Deploy the SharePoint Add-In - deploying to Azure
+### Deploy the MVC Web Application - deploying to Azure
-1) Right click on the SharePoint.WebHooks.MVCWeb project and choose publish
+1) Right click on the SharePoint.WebHooks.MVC project and choose publish

 ![Deploy the MVC app](http://i.imgur.com/AlOI9eI.png)